DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - Before, the change of getting room clear dialogue after clearing a room was completely random.
 - Now, the chance of getting room clear dialogue is based on how many rooms it's been since the last time you got room clear dialogue.
 - If it's been like 6 rooms since the last time you got a room clear dialogue, then getting one is guaranteed.

+## Per-Character Talking Sound
+- Added support for each character having their own "talking" sound effect.
+- The game is still using the same old placeholder sound, but every character's sound is pitched differently to give them some variety.